|Missing In Action (MIA)||Prisoners Of War (POW)||Unexploded Ordnance (UXO)|

 Crashed April 26, 1943 at 11:20pm

-At 11:00pm, the first drop zone at Aita was located from an altitude of 10,000' and the crew released two parachutes while making two left circuits.
-Before to the third drop, an impact was heard and engine revved to full power at 11:20pm before crashing into trees on a ridge.
+At 11:00pm flying at 10,0000', the first drop zone at Aita was spotted and the crew released two parachutes while making two left circuits.
+Before to the third drop at 11:20pm, an impact was heard and engine revved to full power before the Catalina crashed into trees on a ridge.
 During the crash three were killed: Clark, Potts and Ward.

 Fates of the Crew

-The next morning, Wettenhall and Twist smashed the waist blister windows, allowing the other crew members to exited.
+On April 27, 1943 in the morning, Wettenhall and Twist smashed the waist blister windows, allowing the other crew to exit.
 The noise made smashing the windows attracted the attention of the coastwatchers and natives who had been searching for them since hearing the crash.
 Using the bunks from the wrecked Catalina, they were carried to an Australian Army commandos camp to recover from their wounds and await rescue.

-On the morning June 16, 1943, Lt.
+On June 16, 1943 in the morning, Lt.
 Bedkober, Sgt.
 Florence, L/Sgt.
 Martin and Spr.
 Cassidy of the A.I.F. and four members of this Catalina: Dunn (on crutches), Fenwick (unable to walk) Twist and Yates were at the camp.
 They were surprised by a force of about 80 Japanese and 40 natives.
 Bedkober fired his Owen gun until the magazine was empty.
 Dunn and Fenwick could not escape, and Bedkober refused to leave them and threw down his gun and walked towards the Japanese.
 At that moment, Dunn was shot and killed.

 The others kept firing and escaped into the jungle.
 Without food, the survivors of the attack wandered eastward in search of other friendly forces.
 Near Numa Numa, natives betrayed them to the Japanese and Twist and Yates were both captured and became Prisoners Of War (POW).
 Both died in captivity during August 1944, location unknown, possibly Rabaul.